 No matter which method you choose, always rinse wild rice thoroughly in cold water before cooking it and know that 1 cup uncooked wild rice yields 3 to 4 cups cooked wild rice.
 Then boil, steam, bake, or microwave it to perfection with these easy steps:

 How to Boil Wild Rice

 Boiling is a classic, some may say go-to way to get wild rice ready to eat.
-One of the reasons it's so popular, besides how easy it is, is that boiled wild rice tends to have tender, but intact kernels (perfect for dished like this Wild Rice Cranberry Salad).
-Boiling also gives the cook a bit more control over the texture than steaming, so it also is how the rice gets cooked to a comforting mush in this Wild Rice Congee.
+One of the reasons it's so popular, besides how easy it is, is that boiled wild rice tends to have tender but still intact kernels.
+So if you want wild rice to use in a salad, you'll be best off boiling it.
+Boiling also gives the cook a bit more control over the texture than does steaming.

 How to Steam Wild Rice